Bryan Fairfax, 8th Lord Fairfax of Cameron: Correspondence with Washington

 There is a new opinion now lately advanced in Virginia that the Parliament have no right to make any or scarce any Laws binding on the Colonies.
 It has given me much Uneasiness.
 For altho' I wish as much as any one that we were legally exempted from it, yet I hold it clearly that we ought to abide by our Constitution.
 The common Consent and Acquiescence in the Colonies for such a Length of time is to me a clear Proof of their having a Right.
 And altho' it is said that it has only been exercised in Matters of Trade, it will be found to be a Mistake.

-Later during September, 1777, Fairfax was detained in Lancaster, Pennsylvania.
+During September 1777, Fairfax was detained in Lancaster, Pennsylvania.
 However, he wrote to Washington, who sent him a pass to travel between the lines: